LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

 .. index::
    single: error; logic

 The third type of error is the **logic error**.
-If there is a logic error in your program, it will run successfully in the sense that the computer will not generate any error messages.
+If there is a logic error in your program, it will run successfully and not generate any error messages.
 However, the program will not work as intended.

-With a logic error, the problem is that the program you wrote is not the program you wanted to write.
-For example, say you were writing a program to calculate your daily earnings based on your weekly salary.
-You might write a program like the following:
+The characteristic of logic errors is that the program you wrote is not the program you wanted.
+For example, say you want a program to calculate your daily earnings based on your weekly salary.
+You might try the following:

 .. admonition:: Example